KhalidCK/metro-paris/reports/README.md

 In Paris the metro is a daily necessity for most of us.

-The Parisian metro has 14 majors lines and has around 220 km of railroad.
-One original fact, compared to other European subway, is that stops are quite close : on average, the inter-distance between 2 station is 550m.
+It has 14 major lines and has around 220 km of railroads.
+One original fact, compared to other European subway, is that stops are quite close : on average, the inter-distance between 2 stations is 550 m.

-Lately I had a discussion and we tried to figure out when you should take the Parisian metro to avoid rush hours.
+Lately I had a discussion and we tried to figure out when you should take it to avoid rush hours.

 Common wisdom will say :

 * in the morning : between 8 to 9h
 * in the evening : between 17 to 19h

-Make sense from my personal experience, however I was wondering, is there is any data that can tackle this question ?
+Make sense from my  experience.
+However I was wondering, is there is any data that can tackle this question ?

 ## Getting the data

-After some googling there is not that many data regarding the number of people that get in and out, on a fine grain, of a metro station.
+After some googling there is not many data regarding the number of people that get in and out, on a fine grain, of a metro station.

-[iledefrance-mobilites](https://www.iledefrance-mobilites.fr/) published 2017 multiple dataset regarding the number of traveler that get into a station.
+Still, [iledefrance-mobilites](https://www.iledefrance-mobilites.fr/) published lately multiple datasets regarding the number of travelers that gets into a station in 2017.

-There are two kinds of dataset that are available, the first one describe the number of daily traveler that validated their ticket at a specific stop.
+There are two kinds of datasets that are available, the first one describe the number of daily travelers that validated their ticket at a specific stop.
-The other is an *hourly ticket validation percentage per hour*, built according to some homemade profile, the methodology used is not described anywhere.
+The other is a hourly ticket validation percentage , built according to some homemade profile, the methodology used does not seem to be explained anywhere.

 ## Tell me more

-Let's get a sense of the number of traveler that get every month on the metro
+Let's get a sense of the number of people that get a ride every month on the metro

 ![monthly traveler in millions](img/monthly-traveler.png)

-There is an expected deep in august when public holidays occurs.
+There is an expected deep in August when public holidays occur.

-An interesting insight, is to check how they are distributed across lines
+An interesting insight is to check how they are distributed across lines

 ![daily passenger distribution](img/daily-passenger-distribution.png)

 Each point represents the daily number of travelers

-We'll now dive into the second dataset regarding pre-built profile.
+We'll now dive into the second dataset regarding prebuilt profile.

 There are 5 profiles defined :